 “Well, take care,” I said, and she smiled uncomfortably from across the room.

-Patrice was a tall, healthy looking British woman, and it was her height that saved her.
-I kept a respectable distance out of both fear and pity, and inspired by my former partner’s example, turned my head to the side as soon as Patrice got within sniffing distance.
+Patrice was a tall, healthy looking British woman, and it was her height that may have saved her.
+I kept a respectable distance out of both fear and pity, and inspired by my former partner’s example, turned my head to the side as soon as my new partner came within sniffing distance.
 The ordeal had me ridiculously tight, which Patrice attempted to make the most of.

 “Very nice,” she complimented, noting my immovable limbs.
 “Very firm.
 I like a … rigid dance partner.”

-I wracked my brain trying to think where I might have seen my dance partner’s expression before, an uncommon blend of upturned lips, exposed teeth, and a crinkling, troubled brow, but I couldn’t quite place it.
-It might have been from the owners of a yellow lab I once saw on a video online.
+I wracked my brain trying to think where I might have seen Patrice’s expression before, an uncommon blend of upturned lips, exposed teeth, and crinkling, troubled brow, but I couldn’t quite place it.
+It might have been from the owners of a yellow lab I once saw online.
 The dog had picked up a small hunting rifle in its mouth and swung it around enthusiastically, gleefully chasing after his family as they dove into a dry creek bed for cover.

 Glancing at the large, institutional clock behind the bar, I nearly cried realizing there was still an hour left of class.
-I felt a dull pain bloom in my stomach, which I think was when all the farting started.
+A dull pain started to bloom in my stomach, which I think is when all the farting started.

 As frightened as I am of dancing, the truth is I’d desperately like to join in the fun.
 Watching while everyone else gleefully embraces the human experience is a lonely way to spend a Friday night.

-“What about the Bar Method,” Kate asked one day.
+“What about the Bar Method,” Katie asked one day.
 “Would you try that?”

-“I like the sound of it,” I admitted, dropping my sneakers and making for the whiskey closet.
+“I like the sound of it,” I said, making for our whiskey closet.

-The Bar Method, it turns out, is a dance themed exercise video starring an exceptionally chipper person named Burr, who despite identifying herself as a woman in her late fifties, has the body of a fourteen-year-old Chinese gymnast.
-“Maybe it would help loosen you up,” Kate offered.
-“And the best part is we can do it right here in the living room!”
+The Bar Method, it turns out, is a dance themed exercise video starring an exceptionally chipper person named Burr, who despite identifying herself as a woman in her late fifties, had the body of a fourteen-year-old Chinese gymnast.
+“Maybe it would help loosen you up,” Katie offered.
+“And the best part is, we can do it right here in the living room!”

 “Now tuck, tuck, tuck!
 This exercise feels so good in your seated hamstrings!” she trilled, and I did my best to mirror the figures on the screen.
-They were engaged in a fit of intense, exaggerated pelvic thrusting, performed on their tip-toes and relying on a chair for support.
-Tuck, tuck, tuck.
-“Seated hamstrings” was code for your rear end, I quickly determined, though why Burr felt it taboo to directly reference the backside, I couldn’t be sure.
-She seemed scandalized by the mere thought of the human posterior, as though the butt was tainted by proximity to the zone I’m forced to assume she calls the Naughty Big Girl No-No Place.
+They were engaged in a fit of intense, exaggerated pelvic thrusting, performed on their tip-toes while relying on a chair for support.

 “Doesn’t your core feel, like, so strong?”
-Kate gushed from her wooden chair.
+Katie gushed from her wooden chair.
 She stood gripping it from behind, her legs spread wide while she dry-humped the atmosphere.
-Tuck, tuck, tuck.

 Next, Burr directed us to our backs for another ten minutes of pelvic thrusting.
 “But keep your knees wide, so there’s a diamond shape between your legs!” she wailed.

-Kate ran to stop her.
+Katie ran to stop her.
 “Chloe, no!”
-It wasn’t much, but enough to reveal the contents of our living room to the dark night, and possibly our neighbor, an aging Thai man with a distinctive cackle whose small house occupies most of our front yard.
+It wasn’t much, but enough to reveal the contents of our living room to the dark night.
+And possibly our neighbor, too, an aging Thai man with a distinctive cackle, whose small house occupies the majority of our front yard.

-I quickly mastered the Bar Method tuck, much to Kate’s delight, and we decided to branch out to more challenging moves.
-“How about Zumba?” my wife proposed.
+I quickly mastered the Bar Method tuck, much to Katie’s delight, and we decided to branch out to more challenging moves.
+“How about Zumba?”
+Katie proposed.
 “I hear that’s fun.”

 “Isn’t Zumba for, like, sixty-year-olds?”